Yousuf Al-Thunayan

 Yousuf Al-Thunayyan (يوسف الثُنيان, born November 18, 1963) is a former association football winger and attacking midfielder from Saudi Arabia.
 He spent all 21 seasons of his senior career at Al-Hilal FC.
 A playmaker known for vision and technique, Al-Thunayyan was nicknamed "The Philosopher" for his dribbling, goal scoring, and playmaking skills.
-He has been regarded as the greatest player in Saudi Arabia and Asia of all time.
+He is widely regarded as one of the greatest Saudi and Asian players of all time.

 Club career

 Al-Thunayan played his entire club career for Al-Hilal, joining the first team in 1984 and retiring in 2005 after winning a total of 24 titles with the club.
 On 14 December 2005, Al-Hilal hosted Valencia in his farewell match.
 Particular highlights are Asian Club Championship 1991 Winner and Asian Club Championship 1999-2000 Winner.

 International career

 During his active career, Al-Thunayan played 95 international matches and scored 33 goals for the Saudi Arabia national team.
 At the age of 34 he was selected for his only Football World Cup, and appeared in two games, scoring from the penalty spot in the 2–2 draw with South Africa.
 Yousuf represented Saudi Arabia in 3 consecutive AFC Asian Cup finals in 1988, 1992 and 1996, winning two out of these three.